Azure/azure-policy/README.md

   - Collection query of this type is missing many properties, which means compliance checks may not work.
 - Microsoft.Network/virtualNetworks/subnets
   - The routeTable property of this type is populated differently when queried than when created or updated unless non-standard parameters are provided.
 This means deny policies will work, but compliance audits will generally not be correct.
+- Microsoft.Insights/workbooks
+  - The collection GET API call doesn't return all workbooks.
+Instead, a filter needs to be added to specify which workbooks are to be returned.

 ### Resource Type not correctly published by resource provider